worsco/ocp-mirror-repo/README.md

 This repo contains a helm chart to create a mirrored repository to support the mirroring & caching of RPMs to build the driver for the gpu-operator.
 Periodically, the repos at cdn.redhat.com are not available at time of building the gpu driver.
+This internally hosted repository provides high availability.

 ## Prerequisites